goss-org/goss/docs/platform-feature-parity.md

 # Platform feature-parity

-macOS and Windows binaries are new and considered alpha-quality.
+macOS, Windows and FreeBSD binaries are new and considered alpha-quality.
 Some functionality may be missing, some may be broken.
 (Enhancements and bug-reports welcome, please see [#551: Multi-OS support](https://github.com/aelsabbahy/goss/issues/551)).

 To clearly signal that, goss emits a log message on every invocation saying so, linking here, then exits with a clear error.